-For more information, see Tuning SQL Statements.
+For more information, see Tuning SQL Statements in the Using Tuning section of this guide.

 Other Profiling Commands

 In addition to the default viewing options provided by the views, profiling also provides the following features and functionality:

 - Zooming In and Out.
 For more information, see Zooming In and Out. - Filtering Results.
 For more information, see Filtering Results.